Galarzaa90/NabBot/docs/commands/tibia.md

     **/whois Bichæo**
     ![image](../assets/images/commands/whois_3.png)

-    In this case, the name only matches an user, and since no character was matched, their highest level registered character is shown.
+    In this case, the name only matches a user, and since no character was matched, their highest level registered character is shown.

     **/whois 115042985778872322**
     ![image](../assets/images/commands/whois_4.png)